jnozzi/cocoadev.com/markdown/HowToBuildUniversalLibraries.md

-There is a page General/LinkingAndUniversalBinaries under General/ApplicationLinkingIssues that outlines what happens if you have not, in fact, built universal binaries of the libraries for your project
+There is a page LinkingAndUniversalBinaries under ApplicationLinkingIssues that outlines what happens if you have not, in fact, built universal binaries of the libraries for your project

 ----